Knowledge Level: Intermediate

 Our 8-week Cyclo-cross training plan is ideal if you are looking to compete in this fun and accessible form of cycle sport.
 If you have been riding Sportives or racing during the summer, cyclo-cross is the perfect way to keep your motivation and fitness high through the autumn and into winter.

 Download the 8 week cyclo-cross training plan here:

 The eight week cyclo-cross plan is suitable for riders who want to develop fitness specifically for cyclo-cross and have been cycling consistently through the summer.
 The minimum requirements are that you have ideally completed the12-week Improvers' Plan, recently completed a 60-mile (100 km) ride or most weeks ride three times, including a ride of two hours or more.

-It is also suitable for more experienced riders, who may have followed our intermediate/advanced plans and our modular plan through the summer, or regularly ride longer sportives or race.
+It is also suitable for more experienced riders, who may have followed our Pre-season training plan and our In season plan through the summer, or regularly ride longer sportives or race.
 With training intensity prescribed using heart rate or power, every session is effectively tailored to your own fitness level.
 There are also optional bonus sessions suggested each week which gives you the scope to increase your training volume if you want to.